Marsan-Ma-zz/docker_mldm/README.md

 # Docker MLDM

-my docker environment for machine learning.
+my docker-compose environment for machine learning products, including:

+1. machine learning environment
+2. redis-cache
+3. mongodb
+4. postgres db

+If you don't need 2-4, un-comment the first couple of lines to start a single container for machine learning!

 # How to use